datastax/dsbulk-migrator/README.md

       --import-default-timestamp=<defaultTimestamp>
                              The default timestamp to use when importing data.
 Must be a valid instant in ISO-8601 syntax.
 The default is 1970-01-01T00:00:00Z.
+      --import-dsbulk-option=OPT=VALUE
+                             An extra DSBulk option to use when importing.
+Any valid DSBulk option can be specified here, and it will passed as is to the DSBulk process.
+DSBulk options, including driver options, must be passed as '--long.option.name=<value>'.
+Short options are not supported.
       --import-host=HOST[:PORT]
                              The host name or IP and, optionally, the port of a node from the target cluster.
 If the port is not specified, it will default to